WonderLandxD/PIANO/README.md

 **Features ✨**

-•	🖼️ **Whole-slide image processing**: Load and preprocess whole slide images easily.
+•	🖼️ **Whole-slide image processing**: Load and preprocess whole slide images (WSIs) easily.

-•	🧩 **Patch generation**: Automatically generate patches for model training.
+•	🧩 **Patch generation**: Automatically generate patches from WSIs in parallel.

-•	🧠 **Foundation models**: Use pre-trained pathology foundation models to extract powerful features.
+•	🧠 **Foundation models**: Use pretrained pathology foundation models to extract powerful features.

+• 🚇 **Fine-tuning patch-level tasks**: Lightweight code to fine-tune foundation models for patch-level classification.

 •	🌍 More functionality will be released in the future.

 ---------

 ## 📰 News

+**2025-03-19:** Added fine-tuning codes for patch-level classification tasks.
+Optimized some codes.

 **2025-03-18:** Enhanced model flexibility with local loading support, added `CTransPath (CHIEF-based weights)` model, and introduced YAML-based preprocessing customization and coordinate saving.